 No-Deposit NeededWelcome Bonus

 - Get Up To $500 In Free Bets

 - Plus Weekly Free Bets

 - Spin & Bet, Odds Boosts + More

 Legal sports betting has arrived at casinos and racetracks across New Jersey.

-The state’s first bets were made at 10:33 a.m. on June 14 at a ceremony held at Monmouth Park’s William Hill Race & Sports Bar.
+The state’s first bets were made at 10:33 a.m.
+June 14 at a ceremony held at Monmouth Park’s William Hill Race & Sports Bar.

 DraftKings became the first company to offer legal online sports betting in New Jersey.
 DraftKings Sportsbook went live statewide on Aug.
-6. MGM soft-launched its playMGM mobile sportsbook app in NJ almost three weeks later on Aug.
-22. In short order, SugarHouse Sportsbook launched its NJ site on Aug.
+6. MGM soft-launched its playMGM sportsbook app in NJ almost three weeks later Aug.
+22. In short order, SugarHouse Sportsbook launched its NJ site Aug.
 23, merging its online casino with online sports gambling.

 NJ sportsbooks and online sports gambling sites

+There are now nine NJ online sports betting apps available and nine retail sportsbooks.
 Here’s a list of the racetracks and casinos jumping into the NJ sports betting market: